radiant-rstats/docker/install/rsm-msba-macos.md

 ## Extended functionality with Apache Spark

 To extend the functionality of the computing container with `Apache Spark`, `pyspark`, and `sparklyr` copy the `launch-rsm-msba-spark.sh` script to your desktop.
-Starting up the script that will finalize the installation of the computing environment and will download the latest version of the computing environment.
+Starting up the script will update the computing environment.

 ## Trouble shooting